jarviscanada/jarvis_data_eng_HussainFathi/linux_sql/README.md

 # Linux Cluster Usage Administration

 ## Introduction
-The purpose of this project is to monitor hardware and usage data of each linux machine in a cluster, connected together through a network switch.
+The purpose of this project is to monitor the hardware and usage data of each linux machine in a cluster, connected together through a network switch.
 The machine's usage data is obtained every one minute using crontab and stored in a PostgreSQL database.

-In this project pulling the machine's information and contracting the database will be demonstrated
+A collections of SQL queries can be executed to analyze the machine's performace.

 Technologies Used:
 * Linux